warhog/grillee/README.md

 ### Update
 Press the webupdate button and the reset button in parallel.
 Keep the webupdate button pressed while releasing the reset button and hold for 5 seconds.
 The board should start up in webupdate mode now.
-Search for a wifi network called `lotusble-....`.
+Search for a wifi network called `grillee-....`.
 The dots are the serial number of the ESP32 module.
 Connect to the wifi and browse the url: `http://192.168.4.1`.
 The web ui gives you the option to upload a new software.

 ## Control unit software
 The control unit software is using Arduino on ESP32.
 The measurement data for the different sensors was taken from the WLANThermo Nano project ([source](https://github.com/WLANThermo-nano/WLANThermo_ESP32_Software/blob/master/src/temperature/TemperatureBase.cpp)).